mp-se/fermentrack-docker/README.md

 Newer versions have switched to debian and is now support more targets i386/amd64/arm64

+### v0.9.0 Updated to work with fermentrack docker structure.
+- Match environment settings with standard docker setup.
+- Updated installation for python using fermentrack user (should work better with python upgrades)

 ### v0.8.0 Updated to work with fermentrack release from 5 Apr 2021.
 - New path to static django files
 - New file for python requirements